 Eligible veterans, reservists, disabled veterans, and dependents of veterans may quality for an educational benefit from the Veterans Administration.
 Certain eligible veterans residing in Massachusetts are also entitled to a tuition waiver for credit classes.
 Students with tuition waivers are responsible for all fees other than tuition.
 Contact the Veterans Certifying Official (DON 105) at 413.552.2189 or at veterans@hcc.edu.
-Visit www.hcc.edu/student-services/veterans-services for more information.
+Visit Veterans Services for more information about waivers and benefits.